fdoebbelin/Wissen/Obsidian/Help/Obsidian Publish/Set up a custom domain.md

-You can set up a custom domain or subdomain for your [[Introduction to Obsidian Publish|Obsidian Publish]] site.
+You can set up a custom domain or subdomain for your [Obsidian Publish](Introduction%20to%20Obsidian%20Publish.md) site.

 We don't yet have a way to provision SSL certificate on your behalf.
 If you want to enable HTTPS for a custom domain, you either need to use your own proxy or create a site on CloudFlare.